 Where: Salthill Rd Lower, Blackrock Diving Tower

-What: After a stroll down the Salthill Prom, mark the end of the walk by kicking the wall at Blackrock!
+What: After a stroll down the Salthill Prom, mark the end of the walk by kicking the wall at Blackrock Diving Tower!
+You can't miss it - like rainbows leading to a pot of gold, the promenade leads to the iconic yellow Blackrock Diving Tower!
 Tradition says that a kick at the end of the walk will bring good fortune.
 Join in with the locals and give the wall a light kick, who knows it could bring good luck and make your trip to Galway that much better.
+Nearby, pop into Blackrock Cottage for a coffee and acai bowl, we recommend enjoying your cuppa outside as from here you've got unreal views of swimmers diving off Blackrock into the crisp Atlantic waters below.

 Enjoy a pint of Guinness

-What: Galway is known for its incredible pubs.
-Get a pint of Guinness and split the ‘G’ in one of Galway’s incredible pubs.
+What: Galway is known for its incredible pubs so while you're here order a pint of plain and split the ‘G’ in one of the city's many incredible pubs.
 To split the ‘G’, take one big sip of your Guinness.
 The line between the dark stout and the white head should split the ‘G’ in the word ‘Guinness’ on your glass.
-We recommend O’Connell’s Pub or Tigh Neachtains (outdoor seating).
+We recommend O’Connell’s Pub or Tigh Neachtains for their incredible outdoor seating, or if the rain is pouring head into Taaffes, or The Kings Head and cosy up with the locals.

 Cosy up in an Aran Sweater from Designs of Ireland